young woman caring for a hospitalized senior womanyoung woman caring for a hospitalized senior woman

 Convenience is Key: Join Us In-Person or Virtually!

 We understand that your time is precious and everyone needs your attention.
-That's why our symposium is held both in person in North Haven, CT (Best Western), and live-streaming over Zoom.
+That's why our symposium is held both in person in North Haven, CT (Cascade Fine Catering), and live-streaming over Zoom.
 We’ve made it easier than ever to attend this life-changing event with options designed to work for everyone’s schedule and learning style.
 We've got your back!

 Register Now